 The maintenance of this colorful gem in Marrakech was not cheap.
 Additionally, divorce from his wife and health complications after a serious car accident took a heavy toll on Majorelle’s financial situation.
 And thus, after 40 years of owning the property, the French sold his Majorelle Garden in 1961.

-From this time until 1980, the Majorelle Garden lost its fame of the colorful gem of Marrakech.
-Moreover, it almost fell victim to a real estate project and become a hotel complex.
+From this time until 1980, Majorelle Garden lost its fame of the colorful gem of Marrakech.
+Moreover, it almost fell victim to a real estate project and became a hotel complex.

-In 1980 Yves Saint Laurent and Pierre Berge bought the Majorelle Garden and saved its legacy as the most colorful gem of Marrakech.
+In 1980 Yves Saint Laurent and Pierre Berge bought Majorelle Garden and saved its legacy as the most beautiful gem of Marrakech.
 Both of them worked hard to preserve and enhance the uniqueness of the garden.
-After Yves Saint Laurent’s death in 2008, Pierre Berge donated the Majorelle Garden to the Foundation Pierre Berge – Yves Saint Laurent.
+After Yves Saint Laurent’s death in 2008, Pierre Berge donated Majorelle Garden to the Foundation Pierre Berge – Yves Saint Laurent.

-We didn’t know a lot about the Majorelle Garden before our visit.
+We didn’t know a lot about Majorelle Garden before our visit.
 However, this didn’t prevent us from enjoying this special place full of colors and cultural treasures of Marrakech.
-From cobalt blue villa-museum to green benches, beautiful tiles, big colorful jars and plant pots, the Majorelle Garden astounds you with unprecedented charm.
+From cobalt blue villa-museum to green benches, beautiful tiles, big colorful jars, and plant pots, Majorelle Garden astounds you with unprecedented charm.

-You really won’t find anything besides big amount of visitors that can spoil your experience at the Majorelle Garden.
+You really won’t find anything apart from big amount of visitors that can spoil your experience at Majorelle Garden.
 It’s one of the finest places in the city.
-Furthermore, the Majorelle garden is a place that truly deserves to be called a colorful gem of Marrakech.
+Furthermore, Majorelle garden is a place that truly deserves to be called a colorful gem of Marrakech.
 You need to visit it to understand what Yves Saint Laurent meant when he said: “We were seduced by this oasis where colors used by Matissee were mixed with those of nature.”